R2Unit/r2unit/README.md

 # Hey there, fellow traveler of the galaxy!

-Hey, I'm **Lorenzo**.
+Hey, I'm **R2**.
 For me, coding often feels like wielding the Force – incredibly powerful when it flows right!
 But let's be real, those syntax errors can feel like the dark side tempting you.
 I'm proud to be part of the 'Rebel Alliance' of developers, learning and building together – especially within the open-source galaxy, sharing knowledge freely like true Rebels.

 ## Harnessing the Code Force ✨